Season 1, Episode 65

 - Renewing the global trade system

 Trade digitisation and how global standards are only one part of the equation

 Lynn Ng points out that global standards for trade and banking, unfortunately, are just one part of the very complex equation that is digitising trade.
 Defining standards, despite being crucial, will fall short of creating full trade digitisation if the adoption does not follow suit.
 In an effort to mitigate this, the Banking Commission established a commercialisation working group, which will look at how the ICC can work through some of the challenges in implementing, for instance, e-rules.

 Furthermore, the committee will also need to push for global acceptance of the transferrability of electronic records, so that electronic versions of documents, such as bills of lading and bills of exchanges, will be perceived as being as effective as their paper counterparts.

 The good news is that the United Nations Commission on International Trade Law has already released the Model Law on Electronic Transferable Records.
 The ICC doesn’t need to create new laws, but rather merely encourage governments to adopt them as quickly as possible.

 The need for industry classifications around sustainable trade finance

 It has become critical to establish common industry classifications for what is being deemed as sustainable trade finance.

-Lynn Ng, referenced IPCC’s newest report on climate change, as a sobering and much-needed reality check of the consequences of human action.
+Lynn referred to the IPCC’s latest report on climate change as a sobering and much-needed reality check vis-à-vis the consequences of human action.
 The situation will not be solved by pointing fingers, but rather by taking responsibility for what can be done now on both a micro and macro level.